niklata/ncron/README.md

 - Constraint ranges must be low-high.
 If the old high-low behavior is needed, write two constraints in the form of low-high instead.
   This restriction may be relaxed in the future.

+## Notes

+Legacy cron woke up at regular intervals to run jobs because precalculating a run time subject to constraints is an instance of solving the Boolean satisfiability problem, which is NP-complete in the general case.
+It may seem like solving this problem ahead of time rather than by statistical sampling (as legacy cron essentially does) would be computationally costly.
+But ncron is in practice very fast, as it can simply handle calendar day constraints by 'crossing out' days from a year.
+Constraint times for a given job are not allowed to vary dependently on other constraints (for example, constraint times can't vary by the day of the week).
+Given these chosen limitations, ncron is able to calculate the nearest valid runtime very quickly.

 ## Downloads